 - sweetened cereals

-- unsweetened cereal
+- unsweetened cereal (made from low FODMAP grains)

 - leafy greens

 Prior to incorporating any dietary changes to your treatment plan, discuss your options with your doctor.